The Copper Penny Is Worth More Than One Cent

 A pre-1982 copper penny contains about 2.95 grams of copper, and there are 453.59 grams in a pound.
-The price of copper in June 2016 was $2.17 a pound, which made the value of copper in each penny worth about 1.4 cents.
-The meltdown value of a penny was 40 percent more than the face value.
-Copper moved to a higher price at the end of 2016 of around $2.70 per pound, making the value of copper in older pennies even higher.
+The price of copper in December 2018 was $2.76 a pound, which makes the value of copper in each penny worth about 1.8 cents.
+Thus, the meltdown value of a pre-1982 penny is about 80 percent more than the face value.

-Pennies contain a nominal amount of zinc which adds to the metal value.
-Pennies were manufactured with 97.5 percent zinc after 1982, so pennies dated before 1982 have the greatest metal value.
-However, in 2016 the price of zinc also increased in value making the pre-1982 pennies worth even more than their face value and the later pennies have also appreciated.
+Beginning in 1982, pennies began to be manufactured with 97.5 percent zinc, so pennies dated before 1982 have the greatest metal value.
+However, the price of zinc has also been increasing in value making the post-1982 pennies worth even more.
+As of December 2018, zinc was worth $1.25 per pound.

 Calculating the Penny's Meltdown Price

-You can calculate the meltdown value of pre-1982 pennies using the following formula:
+You can calculate the meltdown value of pre-1982 pennies using the following more detailed formula:

-At $2.70 cents a pound for copper, for example, the valuation works out to about 1.75 cents.
+At $2.76 cents a pound for copper, for example, the valuation works out to about $1.798.
 That number will increase or decrease depending on the current market price for copper.
 You can check the latest price of copper at http://www.cmegroup.com/trading/metals/base/copper.html.
 The nearest month contract is closest to the spot value for copper.

 A Warning About Legality

 Quite a big roadblock exists when it comes to this investment idea.
-It's currently illegal to melt down pennies and nickels, so you would have to consider owning copper pennies and nickel nickels as a long-term investment.
-In 2006, the U.S. government imposed a penalty for melting these coins, of up to a $10,000 fine and five years in prison, or both.
+It's currently illegal to melt down pennies and other United States coins, so you would have to consider owning copper pennies as a long-term investment.
+In 2006, the U.S. government imposed a penalty for melting these coins of up to a $10,000 fine and five years in prison, or both.
 The U.S. Mint has entertained the thought of stopping penny production because of the high price of minting the coin but has yet to officially do so.

-Investors and collectors have already begun hoarding pennies and nickels.
+Investors and collectors have already begun hoarding pennies.
 It will likely become more difficult to find pre-1982 pennies in the years to come, especially if the price of copper moves higher.
-Pennies and nickels are worth more than their face values today and if prices of the metals rise, an investment in the coins could pay off handsomely in the future.
+Pennies are worth more than their face value today and if prices of the metals rise, an investment in the coins could pay off handsomely in the future.

-Storing thousands and thousands of pennies take lots of space.
-One thousand dollars worth of pennies equals 100,000 pennies, and $10,000 is one million pennies.
+Storing thousands and thousands of pennies takes lots of space.
+One thousand dollars worth of pennies equals 100,000 pennies, and $10,000 is 1 million pennies.
 If you could possibly get your hands on that many pennies, you may run into a storage issue as that many pennies weighs an awful lot.